veraison/docs/musings/intel-tdx-attestation.md

 * Using the AK and PCK Cert Chain from the Quote, Verify that the AK and the Cert Chain is rooted fully to the root certificate supplied from Intel

+* Verify that none of the certificates in the chain are present in the CRL list for the specific platform

 * Using PCK Certificate obtain the FMSPC Value for the given platform